QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

             s += a
         return s

-    f_torch = tc.interfaces.torch_interface_kws(f)
+    f_torch = tq.interfaces.torch_interface_kws(f)
     f_torch(torch.ones([2]), i=3)

-We also provider wrapper of quantum function for torch module as :py:meth:`tensorcircuit.TorchLayer` alias to :py:meth:`tensorcircuit.torchnn.QuantumNet`.
+We also provider wrapper of quantum function for torch module as :py:meth:`tyxonq.TorchLayer` alias to :py:meth:`tyxonq.torchnn.QuantumNet`.

-For ``TorchLayer``, ``use_interface=True`` is by default, which natively allow the quantum function defined on other tensorcircuit backends, such as jax or tf for speed consideration.
+For ``TorchLayer``, ``use_interface=True`` is by default, which natively allow the quantum function defined on other tyxonq backends, such as cpu or gpu for other consideration.

 ``TorchLayer`` can process multiple input arguments as multiple function inputs, following torch practice.